 But quality is crucial.
 Because an essential oil labeled as "pure" can really be, for example, a hybrid, distilled incorrectly to make an oil cheaper but leaves no therapeutic benefits, and/or even contain synthetic chemicals.
 For example, lavender distillation is one part of the process that is crucial for ensuring that it has therapeutic benefits:

-(Note: All three of these essential oils come as part of Young Living’s Premium Starter Kit
+(Note: All three of these essential oils come as part of Young Living's

 which is the cheapest way to get these oils as well as other everyday oils and a diffuser.
 For those who are not currently wholesale members with the company, purchasing this kit also gives you 24% off the retail price on all purchases without any obligation at all.
-Just like having a Costco or Sam’s Club membership!
+Just like having a Costco or Sam's Club membership!
 Only you get products with your membership fee!
-Click here to be redirected to my main essential oils site for more information

-and be sure to contact me
+and be sure to

 for more information because there are always freebies and stuff going on!)